RapidSoftwareSolutions/APISmash_GiphyTwilio_TextAGif/ReadME.md

 (adapted from a [RapidAPI blog post](http://blog.rapidapi.com/2016/12/07/giphy-and-twilio-text-a-gif-project-api-smash/) )

 We're starting a series where we smash two APIs together to make a project.
 Today?
-We're putting together GIPHY and Twilio to make "Text A GIF" program that texts someone a GIF based on a user-inputed phrase.
+We're putting together GIPHY and Twilio to make "Text A GIF" script that texts someone a GIF based on a user-inputed phrase.

 ![api-smash-5-copy](http://blog.rapidapi.com/wp-content/uploads/2016/12/API-Smash-5-copy.png)